About Dodgers Digest

 Mike Petriello wrote daily for over six long years (2007-13) about the Dodgers at Mike Scioscia’s Tragic Illness, which was named 2011’s “Best Sports Blog” by LA Weekly.
 He can currently can be found writing multiple times per week at FanGraphs and ESPN, along with producing and editing for Sports On Earth.
 He has previously written online for Heater Magazine (2008-09) & Baseball Prospectus (2010-12), and can be found in print in the 2014 Hardball Times Annual, 2010 and 2011 editions of The Graphical Player, and the 2010 Maple Street Press Dodgers Annual.
 He has been interviewed by the Boston Globe, KABC 790’s “Dodger Talk“, SNY in New York City, various local radio stations, Sirius/XM Fantasy Radio, appeared on MLB Network’s Clubhouse Confidential, linked to by dozens of prominent outlets including the New York Times, MLB Trade Rumors, Deadspin, Grantland, NBC’s Hardball Talk, Rob Neyer at ESPN, Fox Sports Radio, and many more.
 He lives in New York City and will probably be asleep or on vacation when awesome things happen.
 Follow Mike @mike_petriello.
 Email Mike.

-Chad Moriyama was born and raised in Hawaii, but he’s been a Dodger fan for as long as he can remember thanks to his father’s brainwashing.
-He has been writing about the Dodgers since 2008, most recently at Chad Moriyama.
-His work has been published or referenced by many outlets, including ESPN, Grantland, Baseball Prospectus, FanGraphs, and the Los Angeles Times.
-His goal is to use a mix of the statistics and scouting worlds to provide the best analysis possible.
+Chad Moriyama was born and raised in Hawaii, but he’s been a Dodgers fan for as long as he can remember thanks to his father’s brainwashing.
+He has been writing about the Dodgers since 2008, for better or worse.
 Chances are he’ll be sleeping when important news goes down.
-Watch his GIFS at MLB GIFS.
 Follow Chad on Twitter at @ChadMoriyama.
 Email Chad.

 Dustin Nosler has written about the Dodgers since July 2009 at his blog, Feelin’ Kinda Blue.
 The blog will continue with the addition of contributors.
 It mainly focused on prospects, but there was plenty of Major League coverage as well.
 He co-hosts a weekly podcast with Jared Massey called “Dugout Blues.”
 He also wrote for Chad Moriyama’s blog for almost two years.
 He graduated from California State University, Sacramento, with his bachelor’s degree in journalism and a minor in digital media.
 While at CSUS, he worked for the student-run newspaper The State Hornet for three years, culminating with a 1-year term as editor in chief.
 He resides in Stockton, Calif., and has yet to be shot.
 Follow him on Twitter @DustinNosler.
 Email Dustin.